openshift/origin/docs/proposals/params.md

 # Parameters

-A parameter is a set of key-value pairs that describe configuration information or information about another system entity.
+A parameter is a key-value pair that describes configuration information or information about another system entity.

 Modeling configuration parameters as an API resource has utility that cuts across several different use-cases.
 Both system components in OpenShift/kubernetes and software running in pods can benefit